 When all taken into account, Brother SE600 Sewing and Embroidery Machine seems to be a very nice bargain for sewists who would use the embroidering function only occasionally.
 It has a wide array of very convenient functions that will make sewing a breeze even if you’ve never done it before.
 Even though it’s an entry-level machine, seasoned sewists won’t have much to complain about unless they are boutique owners who have to focus on productivity and efficiency – in which case you will have to ditch this or any other domestic machine and acquire an industrial one.

 However, if embroidery is your primary occupation, it might be wise to look for a better solution.
 As I noted above, the working area is very limited and won’t handle bigger projects.
 Even though with combo machines one function usually works at the expense of another, I think this is the most significant problem in this case.
 Brother could definitely commit to fixing this issue in the future.

-- 4 inch X 4 inch EMBROIDERY FIELD: This computerized combination machine is built with a 4 inch x 4 inch embroidery field with an included hoop, embroidery arm, and foot
+- 4” X 4” EMBROIDERY FIELD: This computerized combination machine is built with a 4” x 4” embroidery field with an included hoop, embroidery arm, and foot.

 - ENHANCED EMBROIDERY FEATURES: The advanced features include change and preview thread colors, move designs on screen, and place lettering on arcs.

 - CUSTOM EMBROIDERY IMPORTS: The technology in the SE600 allows you to import your own . pes embroidery design files using the built-in USB port.